 Berawa is not one of the most beautiful beaches of Indonesia, instead, it can be deceiving with its darker colored sand.
-That being said, don?t let it fool you ?
-Berawa is one of the best places in Canggu, with a vibrant atmosphere and full of beach clubs to explore.
-The beach made this list for its most memorable of sunsets, which offer a prism of colors with vibrant tones of orange and yellow.
+That being said, don’t let it fool you – Berawa is one of the best places in Canggu with its young atmosphere and number of beach clubs to explore.
+The beach made this list for its memorable sunsets which offer a prism of colors with vibrant tones of orange and yellow.

 Padang Padang – Bali

-Padang Padang is a perfect beach for surfing and one which attracts people to spread their beach towel and just sit and pass the time.
-This beach needs to be a part of your itinerary to Bali.
+Padang Padang is a perfect beach for surfing.
+It attracts travelers who want to spread their beach towels and just sit to pass the time.
+This beach is stunning needs to be a part of your itinerary to Bali.

 Pantai Mawun – Lombok

-Pantai Mawun is one of the best beaches of Lombok located in a perfect cove with clear sand, intensely blue water and with mountains in each side of the coast.
-Pantai Mawun has a relaxed atmosphere and deserves to be a part of any itinerary to Indonesia.
+Pantai Mawun is one of the best beaches of Lombok.
+It’s located in a picture-perfect cove with white sand, intensely blue water, and mountains on each side of the coast.
+Pantai Mawun has a relaxed vibe and deserves to be a part of any itinerary to Indonesia.

 Bingin Beach – Bali

-Bingin is a stunning beach offering fantastic views of the Indian Ocean; along with big waves, it is one of the most sought-after surfing spots in Bali.
+Bingin is a stunning beach that offers fantastic views of the Indian Ocean.
+With its big waves, this is one of the most sought-after surfing spots in Bali.
 The rocky landscape gives a more natural feel and makes Bingin beach even more charming.